busy-spin/busy-spin.github.io/docs/_posts/2024-06-01-fix-session-layer-messages.markdown

 Image Reference - [Session Across Sequential Connections](https://www.fixtrading.org/standards/fix-session-layer-online/)

+## Establishing FIX Connection

+Establishing FIX connection has three parts.

+1. Transport Layer Connection
+2. Acceptance with optional authentication
+3. Message synchronization

+Due to number 2 and 3 steps.
+Some experts argue that FIX is an all-in-one protocol.
+Mixing the session layer with connection layer.
+To establish a FIX connection peers should accept the session and sync the messages, sounds counterintuitive right.

+## FIX session time-span

 FIX session usually exists for agreed time-span by two peers (acceptor and initiator).
 It can be weekly or daily sessions.
 This weekly and daily session timing are agreed by **out-of-band** communications.
 Which means no session layer message will specify the duration of the session.
 Which we called the **in-band** communication.
 Two counterparties agree upon session timing as part of their rules of engagement.